jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier.md

 <!-- more -->

-I implemented the external access into the application in several different ways, which I will be explaining in details.
+There are several ways to configure `external access` into the application, which I will be explaining in details.

 ## Application Demo